gblpedia/katacoda-scenarios/hello-primehub/step7.md

 3. Click `Start Notebook`

 It will take a while for spawning.
-After it, you will see a **JupyterHub**.
+After it, you will see a JupyterHub.

 That's all.
-Congratulations you have installed a PrimeHub CE.
+Feel free to try PrimeHub CE.
+Please don't be too harsh on this Katacoda environment.

-Please don't be too harsh on this Katacoda environment and give PrimeHub CE a try in your circumstance.
+Hope you like it.
+Why not giving PrimeHub CE a try in your circumstance.
 Enjoy!